CapraLab/pipeline_download_scripts/README.md

 # PSB Pipeline Downloads

-Running the PSB Pipeline requires downloading a few public databases to sibling ...../wherever/data/{pdb,swissmodel,modbase2020,alphafold,etc} sub-directories.
+Running the VUStruct Pipeline (or using the supporting pdbmap library) requires downloading a few public databases to sibling directories:

+...../wherever/data/{pdb,swissmodel,modbase2020,alphafold,etc} sub-directories.

 Use the short bash scripts provided here to ensure that your final filesystem layouts match pipeline code expectations.